Social Democratic and Labour Party: Electoral performance

 The 2017 Assembly election saw the party retain its 12-seat count from the prior election, increasing its seat share due to a drop in the size of the assembly for the first time since 1998.
 This was followed by the 2017 general election where the SDLP lost all three seats and returned its worst ever vote share.
 In the 2019 European election, the final in the United Kingdom's history, party leader Colum Eastwood ran, increasing his party's vote but failing to take a seat.
 In the general election later that year the party recaptured Belfast South and Foyle with the highest ever vote recorded for the party in both constituencies and managed to increase its vote across Northern Ireland to its highest in almost fifteen years for a general election.
 The two seats held by the party currently have the largest majorities of any constituencies in Northern Ireland.

 In the 2022 Assembly election, the SDLP slipped to the 5th largest party with only eight seats in the Assembly.

 Some see the SDLP as first and foremost a party now representing Catholic middle-class interests, with voters concentrated in rural areas and the professional classes, rather than a vehicle for Irish nationalism.
-The SDLP reject this argument, pointing to their strong support in Derry and their victory in South Belfast in the 2005 election.
-Furthermore, in the lead up to the 2005 Westminster election, they published a document outlining their plans for a politically united Ireland.
-Their decline in Northern Ireland outside of two particular strongholds had led some to dub the party the "South Down and Londonderry Party".
+The SDLP reject this argument, pointing to their strong support in Derry and their victory in South Belfast in the 2005 Westminster election.
+Furthermore, in the lead up to that election, they published a document outlining their plans for a politically united Ireland.
+Their decline in Northern Ireland outside of two particular strongholds had led some to dub the party, the "South Down and Londonderry Party".